redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 To do this, first need to declare the use of another crate: `web-sys`.

-The `web-sys` crate provides access to all aspects of the Browser's API; however, as you might well realise, this API contains a ***huge*** number of functions - most of which are probably not relevant for your immediate task.
+The `web-sys` crate provides access to all aspects of the Browser's API; however, as you might well realise, a Browser's API contains a ***huge*** number of functions - most of which are not relevant for our immediate task.

-Therefore, the Rust crate `features` are used to avoid declaring dependencies on functions you'll never need.
-Each one of the Browser's API functions is accessed as an optional `feature` (rather than an automatic dependency).
-This means that for every part of teh Browser API that you wish to use, you must make an explicit declaration in `Cargo.toml`.
+Therefore, in order to avoid declaring dependencies on functions that will never be needed, each API function is exposed as an optional Rust crate `feature`.
+Now, rather than making a single declaration that pulls in all the functions in the API, each required function must be declared on an as-needed basis.

-So, your `Cargo.toml` entry for the `web-sys` dependency would look something like this:
+So, your `Cargo.toml` entry for `web-sys` must explicitly list each required function as a `feature` and would look something like this:

 ```toml
 [dependencies.web-sys]